Tomato blight

 Tomato 'Lizzano' F1

-A vigorous variety with lots of sweet, round cherry fruits and a trailing habit, 'Lizzano' is perfect for pots and hanging baskets.
+A vigorous semi-determinate variety with lots of sweet, round cherry fruits and a trailing habit, 'Lizzano' is perfect for pots and hanging baskets.
 It also has good blight tolerance.

 Tomato 'Losetto' F1

-This very blight-tolerant variety produces masses of bright red, sweet cherry tomatoes.
+This very blight-tolerant semi-determinate variety produces masses of bright red, sweet cherry tomatoes.
 'Losetto' is ideal for growing in pots.

 Tomato 'Red Alert'

-Bush tomato 'Red Alert' bears a lot of small, sweet, cherry tomatoes.
+Bush tomato 'Red Alert' bears a lot of small, sweet cherry tomatoes.
 Its sparse leaves reduce humidity and fruits ripen very early, so are often harvested before blight strikes.

 Frequently Asked Questions